Jeach/xds/README.md

 API Options
 -----------------------------------------------------------------------------------------------------------
 Every CRUD-QX API can receive an optional "options" argument when making a call.
 These options are very simple key/value options which allow to fine-tune the call.
 This alone is very powerful and provides a ton of functionalities, such as (to only list a few):

+Proxy model - When a model has one or more properties which have a one-to-many reference to another model, you can indicate to the server that the model can be sent back to the client without resolving the foreign ID's.
+This may be useful in cases where the actual reference ID's are not pertinent for the current purpose of the request in which case they will not be sent back to the client.
+Or in a case where they are required but can be lazy-loaded, the server will send the ID's to the client as a subsequent delayed response.
+This can dramatically speed up the application.
+When a model has not been fully resolved on the client-side, it is considered to be a "proxy model", meaning some parts of the model are missing.

+Model Dependencies - When a model has one or more properties which references another model, by default only the ID (or ID's) are returned with the model.
+At times, one may wish to indicate to the server which property references are to be resolved as distinct and seperate models and sent back to the client.
+This can be configured on a per-property basis

+resolve: property1:max=5:tx=atomic, property2:tx=delayed:max=5

 * Request one or more model-dependencies, in an eager or lazy fasion
 * Execute queries in an eager or lazy transaction